Augmentation Of Circulating Follicular Helper T Cells And Their Impact On Autoreactive B Cells In Myasthenia Gravis

 Digital Object Identifier (DOI)

 Zhang, Cun Jin; Gong, Ye; Zhu, Wenli; Qi, Yuan; Yang, Chun Sheng; Fu, Ying; Chang, Guoqiang; Li, Yujing; Shi, Samuel; Wood, Kristofer; Ladha, Shafeeq; Shi, Fu Dong; Liu, Qiang; and Yan, Yaping, "Augmentation Of Circulating Follicular Helper T Cells And Their Impact On Autoreactive B Cells In Myasthenia Gravis" (2016).
-Neurobiology.
+Translational Neuroscience.
 127.